Vixeliz/Vixeliz/README.md

 ## Some things about my work environment

-- 💻 Using a laptop running linux working on various rust projects.
+- 💻 Using a laptop running nix-os mainly doing art stuff now but ocassionally will still dabble with rust
-- 🔭 I’m currently working on a few different projects most notably helping maintain ggez and a voxel survival game called vinox.
-- 🥅 2023 Goals: Make a prototype for a sandbox game that is cross platform.
+- 🥅 2024 Goals: Maybe make a character creator?
-- ⚡ Hobbies: I love programming(mainly in rust), low poly modeling and pixel art, playing games.
+- ⚡ Hobbies: I love art, low poly modeling, pixel art, and the ocassional small programming session.

 ### Languages and Tools: